10 good ocean news stories Oceana Canada 2023 news roundup

 4) Over 5,000 species new to science discovered deep in the Pacific Ocean between Mexico and Hawaii

 During an expedition to the Clarion-Clipperton Zone (CCZ) – a mineral-rich swath of the Pacific Ocean between Mexico and Hawaii – researchers found more than 5,000 new marine species that are entirely new to science.
 These included strange shellfish, carnivorous sponges, sea cucumbers, worms and spiny invertebrates that resemble urchins.
-The Zone is considered one of the most pristine wildernesses on the planet and, with much still unknown about it, it is imperative to learn more about the newly discovered species and how they are connected to the unique environments around them.
+The Zone is considered one of the most pristine wildernesses on the planet.
+With much still unknown about it, it is imperative to learn more about the newly discovered species and how they are connected to the unique environments around them.

 A variety of strange looking deep-sea creatures, including crustaceans, molluscs, sea stars, invetebrates and fish, are assembled on a black background